duracell80/DermoDeX/README.md

 ![Screenshot](https://raw.githubusercontent.com/duracell80/DermoDeX/main/documentation/screens/brown.png)
 ![Screenshot](https://raw.githubusercontent.com/duracell80/DermoDeX/main/documentation/screens/blue.png)

 This whole monster is work in progress and isn't gauranteed to work in your install, though I do highly encourage reports since I only have the hardware I have, I may have not accounted for certain situations.
-And yes messing with cinnamon this much is pretty scary, or freaking cool and you don't have to daily drive it.
-I do and I like the personalization it can bring.

 ## Main Features:
 - Install previous Mint wallpapers from the offical packages! (why isn't this an option already?)